Priests assigned at St. Joseph's since becoming a Parish in 1973

 THE ORIGINS OF THE COMMUNITY

-By the end of the 1920s, in the southern part of the island, a new community with forming that would grow deep roots.
+By the end of the 1920s, in the southern part of the island, a new community was forming that would grow deep roots.
 In 1929, at Castleberg, we don’t know the day nor the month, a small group of Catholic got together to celebrate the Eucharist for the first time.

 This community was born as church should be, a pilgrim, since there was no fixed place to meet.
 For some time, they met to celebrate the mass at the Great House in Estate Adventure.
 Then they changed their location to Estate “Big Diamond”, where the mass was celebrated 10 AM.
 After another period of pilgrimage, they met at Estate Lower Love.
 The Mass was celebrated at 9:00 AM at Kofresi at the residence of Rodriguez family who were still living there.
 During that time, the Mass was celebrated at both places by the Redemptorist Fathers of St. Patrick, although on some occasions priests from Holy Cross assisted.
 This is attested by Mrs. Inez Williams, Mrs. Vicenta Monell, Mrs. Joan Sackey and Mrs. Julia Rodriguez, who are still active members of the community of Saint Joseph.
 It is safe to believe that the origins of Christian community of St. Joseph go as far back as the year 1929.